BuvinJT/distbuilder/docs/QuickStart.md

 ### Easy installation (via PIP)

-Standard installation should be as simple as executing the following on your terminal / command prompt:
+Depending upon your computer's configuration, installation may be as simple as executing the following on your terminal / command prompt:

+	pip install distbuilder

+Alternatively, you might need to use the "long version" of that:

 	python -m pip install distbuilder

-Or, based upon your environment, even just:

-	pip install distbuilder

-Within some environments, you may need to run the installation with elevated rights, e.g. by prefixing the command with `sudo`.
+Within some environments, it may necessary to run pip installations with elevated privileges, e.g. by prefixing the command with `sudo`.

 ### From source installation

-To install from the raw source instead (useful if you want a cutting edge alpha release), you may perform a Git clone from `https://github.com/BuvinJT/distbuilder.git`, or otherwise download the repository in a "flat" manner from the [GitHub](https://github.com/BuvinJT/distbuilder) page.
+To install from the raw source instead (useful if you want a "cutting edge" alpha release), you may perform a Git clone from `https://github.com/BuvinJT/distbuilder.git`, or otherwise download the repository in a "flat" manner from the [GitHub](https://github.com/BuvinJT/distbuilder) page.